siderolabs/talos/website/content/v1.5/talos-guides/configuration/nvidia-gpu.md

 > The Talos published NVIDIA OSS drivers are bound to a specific Talos release.
 > The extensions versions also needs to be updated when upgrading Talos.

-The published versions of the NVIDIA system extensions can be found here:
+The published versions of the NVIDIA OSS system extensions can be found here:

 - [nvidia-open-gpu-kernel-modules](https://github.com/siderolabs/extensions/pkgs/container/nvidia-open-gpu-kernel-modules)
 - [nvidia-container-toolkit](https://github.com/siderolabs/extensions/pkgs/container/nvidia-container-toolkit)

-## Upgrading Talos and enabling the NVIDIA modules and the system extension
+## Upgrading Talos and enabling the NVIDIA OSS modules and the system extension

 > Make sure to use `talosctl` version {{< release >}} or later